 Next question: How did you decide to design and style it?
 The style was partially from the original coop and in part by what was available and part by the shape of our yard.
 Most of the supplies came from Lowes and Home Depot.
 They have tons of hinges, fun paint colors, flowers, sod, and fence supplies.
 The paint colors we chose are similar to the original coop.
 The hinges we chose are black and the best price at the hardware store.

-We took away the plan's little fence and added in the big fence.
-We removed the star and placed a working light.
+We took away the original plan's little fence and added in a big fence.
+We removed the star from the original plans and placed a working light.
 The sign hanging on the fence we picked up at a local outdoor market and the vintage ladder inside we found at an antique shop.
-And the big door on the back was fully painted by my kids, so it has hand prints, names and all sorts of beautiful personalized things on it.
+And the big door on the back was fully painted by my kids, so it has handprints, names, and all sorts of beautiful personalized things on it.
 So all in all, create the coop you want!

 - Don't buy pre-made coops, they are expensive and fall apart fast.

 - Don't be afraid to express yourself, this coop looks nothing like my house.

 - Create storage space, I have 3 nesting boxes on each side but only 2 the birds can reach.

 - Make sure there are no poisonous plants near your chicken space (yes hydrangeas are poisonous to chickens and yes I have them lining the fence near them.
 Mine never touched them and to note, I wouldn't plant this way again).

 - Size your run appropriately, mine is technically too small.